heygrady/react-redux-notes/react-redux-starter-kit-todos.md

 # React Redux Starter Kit Todos Tutorial
-This is my example of using [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) and [redux-cli](https://github.com/SpencerCDixon/redux-cli) to replicate [the Todos app from the Redux manual](http://redux.js.org/docs/basics/ExampleTodoList.html).
-I'll go through how I wish the CLI worked because in many places the CLI doesn't doesn't yet support the [fractal design pattern](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) of routes.
+This is an example of using [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) and [redux-cli](https://github.com/SpencerCDixon/redux-cli) to replicate [the Todos app from the Redux manual](http://redux.js.org/docs/basics/ExampleTodoList.html).

+We'll be using redux-cli but it doesn't do very much yet.
+I'll leave notes on how I wish the CLI worked because the CLI doesn't doesn't yet support the [fractal design pattern](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure).
 This is partially because the [default blueprints included with react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit/tree/master/blueprints) don't include routes.
-Partially because [you can't use a `--path` option](https://github.com/SpencerCDixon/redux-cli/issues/72) (like `redux g module myName --path routes/my-route`) with redux-cli yet.
+And because [you can't use a `--path` option](https://github.com/SpencerCDixon/redux-cli/issues/72) with redux-cli yet.
 It's probably worse that *components*, *containers* and *modules* are called *dumb*, *smart* and *duck* in the default blueprints.
-But we can fix that ourselves for our own projects.
+Thankfully we can fix that ourselves for our own projects.

 ## This is a hands-on tutorial
-I'm going to write this as if you have your command line open (you should [probably](http://apple.stackexchange.com/questions/25143/what-is-the-difference-between-iterm2-and-terminal) be using [iTerm2](https://www.iterm2.com/) and you're following along.
+I'm going to write this as if you have your command line open  and you're following along (you should [probably](http://apple.stackexchange.com/questions/25143/what-is-the-difference-between-iterm2-and-terminal) be using [iTerm2](https://www.iterm2.com/)).
 This document is designed for getting you up to speed on the react-redux-starter-kit ecosystem.
 There *will be* other articles if you're interested in [writing an app with sagas](./redux-sagas-todos.md) or [connecting sagas to an api](./redux-sagas-data.md).

 #### Install Node
 It's a no-brainer but you should have the [current version of Node](https://nodejs.org/en/) installed.
 If you're using an other version of Node, there is no reason not to upgrade your local to version 6 (or whatever is currently listed), take a moment and upgrade.
 It's as easy as downloading the latest installer and double-clicking it.
 Some people [recommend homebrew to install Node](http://blog.teamtreehouse.com/install-node-js-npm-mac) (from 2014) but I've never run into any issues with the official installer and I try to avoid homebrew (no good reason).
 These days I use docker anytime I'm working with something that's usually designed for Linux.
 Working with "linuxy" things is [the main reason you would use homebrew](http://computers.tutsplus.com/tutorials/homebrew-demystified-os-xs-ultimate-package-manager--mac-44884).
 Node isn't [a foreign thing to OSX](https://gist.github.com/DanHerbert/9520689).
 I prefer the installer.